-They are responsible for making sure the medical office or clinic runs smoothly by proactively taking on any duties that may be needed.
+Medical assistants communicate with patients and make sure the medical office or clinic runs smoothly.
 They work under the direct supervision of the doctor and are expected to both respond to requests and anticipate needs.

-Many medical assistants specialize in a particular area such as administrative or clinical tasks.
+Medical assistants often specialize in a particular area such as administrative or clinical tasks.
 This is especially true in larger offices with multiple medical assistants.
-Even when specialized, they are still expected to have the flexibility and knowledge to take on any of the tasks that can be delegated to a medical assistant.
-It's a fast-paced, frequently-changing career that can be very exciting and rewarding for those who are passionate about helping people and enjoy a challenge.
+Even when specialized, they're still expected to have the flexibility and knowledge to complete any tasks the clinic needs.

 Read more: Learn About Being a Medical Assistant

 How long does it take to become a medical assistant?

 Fulfilling the prerequisites to become a medical assistant may take somewhere between nine months and two years.
 In some cases, you might even be able to start a career right away with a medical office or clinic that offers on-the-job training.
 Not every employer may offer that option, so it's far more common to undergo vocational training first.

 The length of that vocational training depends on where you get it.
 Institutions that provide specific medical assisting programs can be as short as nine months because they focus exclusively on preparing you for the tasks you may be doing as a medical assistant.